ekohan/fleetmix/README.md

 <!-- TODO: publish PyPI -->

-*A spec-driven, production-grade implementation for transparent research.*
+*Written for transparent research, hardened for production use.*

 Fast, reproducible tooling for **multi‑compartment vehicle fleet design** in urban food distribution.
-This repository supports our paper *Designing Multi‑Compartment Last‑Mile Vehicle Fleets: An Open‑Source Matheuristic* (submitted to *Computers and Industrial Engineering*) and provides a production-ready library for practitioners.
+This repository supports our paper *Designing Multi‑Compartment Last‑Mile Vehicle Fleets: An Open‑Source Matheuristic* and provides a production-ready library for practitioners.

-**🎯 Gold Standard**: Every module has comprehensive specifications bridging academic methodology and practical implementation.

 ---